xianshenglu/microfocus-hiring/jd-list-simple.md

 - BS/MS in Computer Science or related work experience
 - 5+ years in software industry

-### SMAX / Senior Java / 月薪 25-40K / 7026121

-**Key Requirements:**

-- Bachelor degree or above, major in computer science is preferred.
-- More than 8 years’ experience in using Java for large-scale information system design and develop-ment.
-- With micro service architecture design and development experience preferred, at least one micro service development framework, such as spring boot.
-- Good English communication skills (oral and written).
-- Team work spirit, multinational team work experience is preferred.
-- Familiar with relational database and SQL development.
-PostgreSQL development experience is preferred.
-- Familiar with popular CICD tools and practices.
-- Front-end design and development experience preferred, proficient in at least one front end develop-ment framework such as react or angular.
-- Proficiency in object oriented analysis and design methodology.
-- Linux, Docker and Kubernetes working experience is highly preferred.
-- Experience in large data processing and machine learning domain is a big plus.

 ###  / Senior Java Developer / 月薪 15-25K / TBD

 **Job requirements:**